Saturday Vigil: 4:30 p.m.

 While our health officials try to get a complete understanding of COVID-19, we are mindful of the current orders directed by the State of Ohio and the Diocese of Youngstown.
 Like it or not, COVID-19 will be with us for quite some time and our plans need to reflect its potential danger but meanwhile, mitigate the danger to the best of our abilities.
 We recognize the seriousness of large gatherings and have put in place measures that are designed specifically with the protection of the common good while remaining faithful to the directives of our leaders.

-We appreciate the incredible sacrifices you have made over these last weeks.
+We appreciate the incredible sacrifices you have made since the onset of COVID.
 The COVID-19 Pandemic has had a profound impact on all our lives, especially in the way we worship.
 In light of the return to public liturgy, please be mindful that much of what we were accustomed to before will be different for a while - maybe a long while.
 We will all need to be patient and remain flexible while placing trust in our Lord during these unprecedented times.

 Please note that the Diocese of Youngstown has extended indefinitely the dispensation from the obligation to attend Sunday Mass.
 This means that if you have any concerns, are hesitant to leave your homes, or are considered high risk, please stay home.
 Alternatively, please consider attending a weekday Mass when attendance might be lower.
 In either case, you are dispensed of the Sunday obligation to attend Mass.

 If you can not attend Mass in person, we encourage you to unite with the Eucharist by participating in our Sunday 10:30 a.m.
 Mass via our Facebook live stream or on Living Bread Radio (AM1060 & 94.5FM).

 Please take a few moments to read and reflect upon the following notable changes we have temporarily made to our public liturgies and the way we celebrate.
 If you have any questions or concerns, please call Michael Alesiano, Liturgy Coordinator, at (330) 833-8503.